matrix8967/grimoire-mirror/src/Notes/Certs/OpenSSL.md

 # OpenSSL

-# SSL Certificates Cheat-Sheet
+# SSL Certs

 X.509 is an ITU standard defining the format of public key certificates.

 X.509 are used in TLS/SSL, which is the basis for HTTPS.

 An X.509 certificate binds an identity to a public key using a digital signature.

 A certificate contains an identity (hostname, organization, etc.) and a public key (RSA, DSA, ECDSA, ed25519, etc.), and is either signed by a Certificate Authority or is Self-Signed.

 ## Self-Signed Certificates